-If we cannot complete our product development activities successfully, our ability to operate or finance operations will be severely limited.
+Our inability to complete our product development activities successfully would severely limit our ability to operate or finance our operations.

-Commercialization in the United States of our lead product candidate, the AastromReplicellTM Cell Production System, will require additional research and development as well as substantial clinical trials.
-While we have commenced initial marketing on a very limited basis of the AastromReplicellTM System in Europe, we believe that the United States will be the principal market for our products.
-We may not be able to successfully complete development of the AastromReplicellTM System or our other product candidates, or successfully market our technologies or product candidates.
-We, and any of our potential collaborators, may encounter problems and delays relating to research and development, regulatory approval and intellectual property rights of our technologies and product candidates may not facilitate the ex vivo production of cells with the expected biological activities in humans.
+Commercialization in the United States of our lead product candidate, the AastromReplicell[TM] Cell Production System, will require additional research and development as well as substantial clinical trials.
+While we have commenced initial marketing on a very limited basis of the AastromReplicell[TM] System in Europe, we believe that the United States will be the principal market for our products.
+We may not be able to successfully complete development of the AastromReplicell[TM] System or our other product candidates, or successfully market our technologies or product candidates.
+We, and any of our potential collaborators, may encounter problems and delays relating to research and development, regulatory approval and intellectual property rights of our technologies and product candidates may not facilitate the production of cells outside the human body with the expected result.
 Our technologies and product candidates may not prove to be safe and efficacious in clinical trials, and we may not obtain the intended regulatory approvals for our technologies or product candidates and the cells produced in such products.
 If any of these events occur, we may not have adequate resources to continue operations for the period required to resolve the issue delaying commercialization and we may not be able to raise capital to finance our continued operation during the period required for resolution of that issue.

-We cannot be certain that we will be able to raise the required capital to conduct our operations and develop our products.
+We may not be able to raise the required capital to conduct our operations and develop our products.

 We will require substantial capital resources in order to conduct our operations and develop our products.
 In October 1999, we were forced to reduce operations based on our declining level of capital resources and our limited financing alternatives available at that time.
 Although we have started to restore operating activities, the previous reduction in our operating activities has negatively affected our ability to develop our products and has delayed our product development programs.
 Based on current funding and anticipated operating activities, we expect that our available cash and expected interest income will be sufficient to finance currently planned activities through at least the end of fiscal year 2002.
-This is a forward-looking statement and could be negatively affected by funding limitations, the implementation of additional research and development programs and other factors discussed under this heading.
 We are currently pursuing additional sources of financing.
-If we cannot obtain additional funding prior to that time, we will be forced to make substantial reductions in the scope and size of our operations, and may be forced to curtail activities that we currently plan to resume.
+Our inability to obtain additional funding prior to that time would force us to make substantial reductions in the scope and size of our operations and may force us to curtail activities that we currently plan to resume.
 In order to grow and expand our business, and to introduce our product candidates into the marketplace, we will need to raise additional funds.
 We will also need additional funds or a collaborative partner, or both, to finance the research and development activities of our new product candidates for the production of additional cell types.